MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFoldingPatterns.md

 ## Filtering with composite search parameters

 FHIR has [composite search](https://www.hl7.org/fhir/search.html#combining) parameters that allow filtering on multiple fields on a complex type within a resource or at the root of the resource at the same time.
 For example, one can search for Observations with specific code *and* a specific value (a `code-value-quantity` search parameter).
-The FHIR Power Query connector will attempt to recognize filtering expressions that map to such composite search parameters.
+The Power Query connector for FHIR will attempt to recognize filtering expressions that map to such composite search parameters.
 This sections lists some examples of these patterns.
 In the context of analyzing FHIR data, it is especially the composite search parameters on the `Observation` resource that are of interest.

 Filtering Observations on code and value quantity, body height greater than 150: